Heart valve disease

 Aortic stenosis is the most common type of heart valve disease that needs treatment (in Europe), followed by mitral valve regurgitation.

 You won’t always need treatment if you have mild heart valve disease and don’t have any symptoms.
-If you do have heart valve disease symptoms, the main treatment is usually surgery.
+If you do have heart valve disease symptoms that stay despite medical treatment, the main treatment is usually surgery.

 More on this topic